wolfewa/pixel-spreadsheet/README.md

 `./image2excel.py <input image>`

-After running the script it will create an `output.xls` file which will contain the spreadsheet image.
+After running the script it will create an `output.xlsx` file which will contain the spreadsheet image.

 ### Example